-Consider the deterministic limit $p=1$ where the walker is relocated at each integer time instant $t\geq 1$ to a single relocation node, say $r$, with $R_{j}=\delta_{jr}$.
+Notice that, since $W_{ii} = 0$ per construction, we have $\sum_{m=2}^N \lambda_m = \mathrm{tr}\{\mathbf{W}\} -1 = -1$ ($\lambda_1=1$).
+Hence, ${\cal K}(p)$ is a convex function of $p$.
+So if ${\cal K}^{'}(0) < 0$ then there exist an optimal $p=p_*$ such that ${\cal K}^{'}(p_{*})= 0$ where ${\cal K}(p_{*})$ is minimal.
+As examples, in Fig.\ \ref{Kemeny_BA_WS}, we depict the Kemeny constant as a function of the resetting rate $p$ for the Barab\'asi-Albert and Watts-Strogatz graphs considered in the following. \paragraph{Completely connected network} As an instructive case to understand the role of connectivity, consider the Kemeny constant in a completely connected (CC) network, that is each node is connected to any other node except to itself.
+All nodes have degree $K_i^{CC}=N-1$ and the adjacency matrix has the entries $A_{ij}^{CC}= 1-\delta_{ij}$.
+CC networks have transition matrix \cite{MiRia2017} \beq \mathbf{W}^{CC} = [(1-\delta_{ij})/(N-1)] = \frac{N}{N-1} |\phi_1\rangle\langle {\bar \phi_1}| -\frac{1}{N-1}\mathbf{1} = |\phi_1\rangle\langle {\bar \phi_1}| -\frac{1}{N-1}\sum_{m=2}^N |\phi_m\rangle\langle {\bar \phi_m}| \eeq where the stationary state is $ \langle i|\phi_1\rangle \langle {\bar \phi_1}| j\rangle =1/N$, $i,j=1,\ldots,N$.
+Thus, we have $\lambda_m^{CC} =-1/(N-1)$, $m=2,\ldots,N$.
+The Kemeny constant can hence be explicitly written as \beq _{CC}(p) = \frac{(N-1)^2}{N-p} \eeq which has a very weak dependence on $p$, and it is monotonically increasing with $p$, from ${\cal K}_{CC}(0)= \frac{(N-1)^2}{N}$ to ${\cal K}_{CC}(1)=N-1$ with ${\cal K}_{CC}(p) \approx N$ ($N\gg 1$).
+We infer that for CC networks, resetting is not advantageous as $E_{CC}(p) = N(N-p)/(N-1)^2 \approx 1$.
+Hence, in CC networks, there is no optimal resetting rate $p_*$. \\ \\ Consider now the deterministic limit $p=1$ where the walker is relocated at each integer time instant $t\geq 1$ to a single relocation node, say $r$, with $R_{j}=\delta_{jr}$.
 Then the walker remains trapped for $t\geq 1$ on the relocation node $r$ which is reflected by the NESS $P_j(\delta_{rj},\infty) = R_j =\delta_{rj}$.
-Thus, we get \beq \langle T_{ij}(1;\delta_{r1},\ldots,\delta_{rN})\rangle =\frac{1}{P_j(1;\delta_{r1},\ldots,\delta_{rN};\infty)} =\frac{1}{\delta_{rj}} =\left\{ \right. \eeq The MFPT is exactly one only if the target node conincides with the resetting node.
+Thus, we get \beq \langle T_{ij}(1;\delta_{r1},\ldots,\delta_{rN})\rangle =\frac{1}{P_j(1;\delta_{r1},\ldots,\delta_{rN};\infty)} =\frac{1}{\delta_{rj}} =\left\{ \right. \eeq The MFPT is exactly one only if the target node coincides with the resetting node.
 Otherwise, the target node can never be reached and the MFPT is infinity.